logux/docs/recipes/subprotocol.md

 ## Forcing Clients to Update Client

-Server will refuse connection if client’s subprotocol doesn’t pass `supports` requirements.
-Client will show “Reload the page” error to the user.
+The server will refuse a connection if the client’s subprotocol doesn’t pass `supports` requirements.
+The client will show “Reload the page” error to the user.

 For instance, if you do not want to support `1.x.x` clients and force them to update an app, change this line in server’s or proxy’s `index.js`: